adsfgg/CompMod/docs/revisions/revision23b4.md

 * Carapace
   * Lowered Gorge carapace armour to 15 from 20
 * Stealth
-  * Lowered Metabolize volume reduction to 100% from 50%
+  * Increased Metabolize volume reduction to 100% from 50%
   * Stealth now reduces HealSpray volume by 50%

 ## Marine